 Manual purchasing and AP processes cost time, money and lead to costly errors.
 This year, make it a priority to eliminate paper-based and time consuming tasks from your financial operations.
 Automating business buying, invoice management and payments enables your employees to focus their time on high-value work.

 Financial activities like invoice reconciliation, budget checks, payment approvals, cutting paper-based checks and management of paper documents are all ripe for automation.
 By digitizing vendor invoices for example, you can seamlessly track, control and confirm what you are buying electronically – resulting in a 40-50% savings on the cost to manage invoices manually.
-Digitization also helps increase financial control by automatically identifying errors, duplicates and overpayments so you can ensure you only pay for what you order and receive.
+Digitization also helps improve cost control strategies by automatically identifying errors, duplicates and overpayments so you can ensure you only pay for what you order and receive.

 When it comes to the AP process, moving from manual to electronic payments – and paying your suppliers and vendors the way they’d prefer (digitally) – boosts your relationship with third-parties, reduces fraud and saves you time.
 Most companies save 65-75% on vendor payment costs by going digital.